Joint Embedding of Graphs: Setting

 The bottom panel of Figure \ref{fig:ven} shows the relationships between the models on multiple graphs.
-For ER, SBM and RDPG, the graphs are sampled i.i.d. with the same parameters.
+For RDPG, the graphs are sampled i.i.d. with the same parameters.
 MREG has the flexibility to have $\lambda$ differ across graphs, which leads to a more generalized model for multiple graphs.
-Actually, it turns out that if $d$ is allowed to be as large as $\frac{n(n+1)}{2}$, MREG can represent any distribution on binary graphs, which includes distributions in which edges are not independent. \begin{theorem} Given any distribution $\mathcal{F}$ on graphs and a random adjacency matrix $\bA \sim \mathcal{F}$, there exists a dimension $d$, a distribution $F$ on $\mathbb{R}^d$, and a set of vectors $\{h_k\}_{k=1}^d$, such that $\bA \sim MREG(F,h_1,...,h_d)$. \end{theorem} Theorem \ref{thm:rep} implies that MREG is really a semi-parametric model, which can capture any distribution on graphs.
+A $d$ dimensional MREG can represent any SBM with $K\leq d$ blocks, in which the block memberships are the same across all the graphs in the population, but possible different connectivity matrices $\bB_i$ for each graph, a common assumption in modeling multilayer and time-varying networks \cite{Han,peixoto2015inferring}.
+Other models in this setting also allow some vertices of the SBM to change their block memberships over time \cite{Han,ghasemian2016detectability}; in this case, the MREG can still represent those models, but the dimension $d$ may need to increase.
+Actually, it turns out that if $d$ is allowed to be as large as $\frac{n(n-1)}{2}$, MREG can represent any distribution on binary graphs, which includes distributions in which edges are not independent. \begin{theorem} Given any distribution $\mathcal{F}$ on graphs and a random adjacency matrix $\bA \sim \mathcal{F}$, there exists a dimension $d$, a distribution $F$ on $\mathbb{R}^d$, and a set of vectors $\{h_k\}_{k=1}^d$, such that $\bA \sim MREG(F,h_1,...,h_d)$. \end{theorem} Theorem \ref{thm:rep} implies that MREG is really a semi-parametric model, which can capture any distribution on graphs.
 One can model any set of graphs by MREG with the guarantee that the true distribution is in the model with $d$ being large enough.
 However, in practice, a smaller $d$ may lead to better inference performance due to reduction in the dimensionality.
-In the next section, we consider the joint embedding algorithm which can be understood as a parameter estimation procedure for MREG.